Special Weather Statement issued for Johnson and Bartlett Mesas Including Raton Pass, Union County by NWS - News Break

 Special Weather Statement issued for Johnson and Bartlett Mesas Including Raton Pass, Union County by NWS

-Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 17:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Johnson and Bartlett Mesas Including Raton Pass; Union County SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL UNION AND EAST CENTRAL COLFAX COUNTIES UNTIL 530 PM MDT At 456 PM MDT, Doppler radar was tracking a strong thunderstorm 12 miles northeast of Farley, or 18 miles south of Des Moines, moving southwest at 20 mph.
+Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 17:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor your preferred media outlets and NOAA Weather Radio for additional information and possible warnings from the National Weather Service.
+Target Area: Johnson and Bartlett Mesas Including Raton Pass; Union County SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL UNION COUNTY UNTIL 500 PM MDT At 431 PM MDT, Doppler radar was tracking a strong thunderstorm 12 miles west of Grenville, or 14 miles south of Des Moines, moving south southwest at 10 mph.
 Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Gladstone and Farley.alerts.weather.gov
+This storm will remain over mainly rural areas of west central Union County.alerts.weather.gov

 Comments / 0